ManuelePasini/slides-markdown/slides/dolap_2024_slides_2version.md

 The design of data platforms is a nontrivial task:

 - We introduced a **process-driven design methodology** to *aid designers* in selecting the optimal set of services out of a service ecosystem;
-- We have addressed such **selection as a facility location optimization problem**.
+- We addressed such **selection as a facility location optimization problem**.

 Improvement in multiple aspects:

-- **Expressivenes**: matching and selection should consider more complex architectural patterns (Lakehouse to replace both data lakes and warehouses) as well as support additional constraints (e.g., consider only some service vendors).
+- **Expressivenes**: matching and selection should consider more complex architectural patterns as well as support additional constraints.
 - **User evaluation**: the produced blueprints should be compared with the ones recommended by expert designers.
-- *Resource provisioning*: a complete approach should also consider how many instances of a service are required (to do so, a cost model should be studied).
+- *Resource provisioning*: a complete approach should also consider how many instances of a service are required.
-- *Graphs formalization*: the definition both service graph and process graph relies on manual work, more automated techniques should be explored (e.g., NLPs)
+- *Graphs formalization*: the definition both graphs relies on manual work, more automated techniques should be explored.
-- *Metadata integration*: while catalog and meta-data management services do not directly introduce functionalities for data transformation and exploitation, the design should also recommend services helping in the management of the platform itself.
+- *Metadata integration*: the design should also recommend services helping in the management of the platform itself.

 # *Thanks!*